@ibnlanre/portal

 Basic usage in a React component:

-// src/stores/counterStore.ts
+// src/stores/counter-store.ts

 import { createStore } from "@ibnlanre/portal";

-export const counterStore = createStore(0);
+export const countStore = createStore(0);

-// src/components/Counter.tsx
+// src/components/counter.tsx

-import { counterStore } from "../stores/counterStore";
+import { countStore } from "../stores/counterStore";

 function Counter() {

-const [count, setCount] = counterStore.$use();
+const [count, setCount] = countStore.$use();

 return (